alex-grover/node-mongodb-pubsub/README.md

 });

 // Output:
-// - Opened a MongoClient connection.
+// - Opened a connection.
 // - Subscribed to 'test'.
 // - Published message.
 // - Received message. test: {
 // -   "hello": "world"
 // - }
 // - Unsubscribed.
 All done!

 ```

 See `examples/basic.js` for a more in depth example with 2 subscriptions.